Linear Model and Extensions: Centering regressors

 As a special case, partition the covariate matrix into $X=(X_1,X_2)$ with $X_{1}=1_{n}$.
 This is the usual case including the constant as the first regressor.
 The projection matrix

 contains $n^{-1}$'s as its elements, and

 is the projection matrix orthogonal to $1_{n}$.
-Multiplying any vector by $A_n$ is equivalent to obtaining the average of its components, and multiplying any vector by $C_{n}$ is equivalent to centering that vector, for example,
+The matrices $A_n$ and $C_n$ have convenient properties: \begin{enumerate}[label=(P\arabic*), ref=P\arabic*] \item Multiplying any vector by $A_n$ is equivalent to obtaining the average of its components. \item Multiplying any vector by $C_{n}$ is equivalent to centering that vector. \end{enumerate} For example,

 and